micutio/airspottr/README.md

 [<img src="./assets/icon.png" width="100" />](./assets/icon.png)

-# Flight Tracker

-Testing flight tracking APIs and http/get requests in Go.

-Queries various ADS-B APIs every 30 seconds
+# airspottr - Plane Spotting In Your Terminal

+A command line tool which shows real-life aircraft in your surrounding and keeps track of rare aircraft types, airlines and countries of origin.

-## Current output
+## Output

-- list of detected military aircraft world-wide (once upon program start)
+- list of aircraft currently in the vicinity of a given geographical coordinate
-- fastest aircraft
+- fastest aircraft overall recorded
-- highest aircraft
+- highest aircraft overall recorded
+- list of aircraft types by rarity
+- list of airlines by rarity
+- list of countries of origin by rarity

 ## TODO